WinthropUniversity/ComputingHandbook/servers/lovelace.md

 Lovelace is a cluster containing *many* computers.
 So you may wonder:  Which computer am I on when I login?
 You are on what we call the *user* or *login* node (hostname: `lovelace-user`).
 You wont want to do any serious computation on that node because you might be sharing that resouce with many other users.
 To access the *compute nodes*, you'll need to use the resource manage.
 More on that, below.

-## So I Can't Access Lovelace from Home
+## So I Can't Access Lovelace from Home?

 The Lovelace cluster is not directly accessible from outside the campus network.
 Faculty and staff who have access to a *virtual private networking* (VPN) client can use that to connect into the Winthrop network then access Lovelace from home.
 Students do not yet have that capability.
 However, you *can* connect to Hopper using SSH and Google Authenticator.
 From Hopper, you can SSH over to Lovelace.
 So remote access is indirectly possible.
 If this becomes a challenge, let Paul Wiegand know.